atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r ^ si
 PT
 'ij
-L No, indeed, " replied she — But as we live in London, we ought to id ^ r • tt
+L No, indeed, " replied she --But as we live in London, we ought to id ^ r • tt